cassandra-spark/prodle/README.md

 ## Deployment

-Step 1: Create a new app in Heroku
+- Create a new app in Heroku
-Step 2: Open a terminal and go to the directory of our project Step 3: Create a new Git repository in the folder
+- Open a terminal and go to the directory of our project
+- Create a new Git repository in the folder
-Step 4: Add our Heroku project as a git remote
+- Add our Heroku project as a git remote

 ```
 git init